 Top 5 Family-Friendly Beaches Near London

-Why Choose a Beach Day Near London?
+Why Choose a Family-Friendly Beach Near London?

 While London is known for its parks and iconic attractions, sometimes nothing beats the smell of sea air and the sound of waves crashing on the shore.
 Luckily, the southeast of England offers a fantastic range of coastal destinations—many of which are under two hours from central London.